jarvisteach/appJar/docs/mkdocs/docs/pythonTtk.md

 Some widgets have their own extra styles you can change:
 * `Toolbar.TFrame` - used for the toolbar
 * `Toolbar.TLabel` - used for the pin button on the toolbar
-* `Toolbar.TButton` - used for the button on the toolbar
+* `Toolbar.TButton` - used for the buttons on the toolbar

 ### Root Style
 All widgets inherit their style from the root style, known simply as `.`